Bedenbaugh Administrator of the Year Award

 HELPING HANDS GRANTS TO SCHOOLS

-MICHELIN ROBOTICS GRANTS
+MICHELIN VEX ROBOTICS GRANTS

 Our Educational Foundation is extremely fortunate to have Michelin as a dedicated corporate partner and a very generous supporter.
-In 2018 the Lexington, SC Michelin USA leadership donated $30,000 to invest in our Lexington District One VEX robotics school teams.
-Michelin renewed this commitment in 2021 due to Michelin executives who recognize the benefits provided to students who participate in robotics teams.
-We are thrilled to have the company investing in our future engineers, programmers and architects via this gift to support our Lexington District One VEX robotics teams and students.
+In 2018 the Lexington, SC Michelin USA leadership committed $30,000 over three years to invest in our Lexington District One VEX robotics school teams.
+Michelin renewed this 3-year commitment in 2021 and 2024 due to Michelin executives who recognized the benefits provided to students who participate in robotics teams.

 INTERNATIONAL TEACHER GRANTS

 The Educational Foundation offers small grants to new international teachers in an effort to help them get settled in the USA as they begin their teaching career with Lexington District One.
-The district’s Human Resources staff work with the foundation staff to identify these grant recipients each year.
-The grant provides to each teacher a food gift card, meals at the home school for the first few months, and a small stipend towards the first month’s rent payment.
+Each year the Lexington District One Human Resources staff work with the foundation staff to identify the qualifying grant recipients.
+The grants are need-based, so financial need is of the utmost priority.

 HEALTH FUND GRANTS

-These grants support Lexington District One in a variety of ways by assisting with or supporting students’ health needs.
 In 2019 the foundation awarded a $7,600 Health Fund Grant that purchased a Vision Spot Screener for the Lexington District Nurses to use in testing students’ vision.
 The device was originally aimed at benefitting pre-K students, students with cognitive or developmental delays, and students with limited language or speech abilities.
 However, during the COVID-19 pandemic, the original device was used to its fullest extent to test the vision of countless Lexington District One students.
-Accordingly, in 2021 our Board of Directors awarded an additional Health Fund Grant of $25,500 to purchase three additional vision spot screeners and flash drives for all devices.
-This recent grant will enable the nursing teams to safely and efficiently test students’ vision in all areas of Lexington District One.